amal-anwar/reddit_sa/README.md

 Installation requirements: using the 'pip' command, install the following -

-	1. matplotlib
+	1. pip install matplotlib

-	2. requests
+	2. pip install requests
 	3. pandas
 	4. textblob
 	5. csv

-and other dependecies that are not installed on your system
+and any other dependecies that are not already installed on your system.